alvinschang/Tappable-Stories/README.md

 2. Click on Appearance on the left
 3. Click on Editor, which appears under Appearances
 4. On the right, you'll see a list of "Templates" — click on Header
-5. Paste everything in this file at the very top of that file.
+5. Paste everything in "embed.html" at the very top of that file.
 Then click "Update File"

 ### HOW TO USE IT ON WORDPRESS